FaolanBig/motor-control/README.md

 This project is licensed under the GNU Afferro General Public License to Carl Öttinger

-Copyright \copyright 2025 by Carl Öttinger
+Copyright © 2025 by Carl Öttinger